Emphasis in Critical Theory

 Southern California Epistemology Network

 The Southern California Epistemology Network consists of philosophers who work in epistemology or related areas, and who are currently (or have been) affiliated with an institution in Southern California.
 Members of the network have been meeting regularly since 2006 at the Southern California Epistemology Workshop and, more recently, at the Epistemology and Philosophy of Psychology Workshop (see Events section for further information).
+Here are the network aims:

 The California Phenomenology Circle is a group of philosophers with a shared interest in phenomenological philosophy.
 The group meets several times a year informally, and is affiliated with SPAP--the Society for the Study of Phenomenology and Analytic Philosophy.
 The group has been meeting since the 1960's.